This post may contain affiliate links. Please read my disclosure policy for details.

 Can I increase the oven temperature and reduce the baking time?

 No, meringue must be baked at a low temperature.
-The high temperature will crack the meringue, which is why they bake for quite a long time and at a low temperature.
+A higher temperature will cause the meringue to crack.
+This is why they bake for a long time at a low temperature.

-Once baked, do NOT open the oven door and let them rest for at least 2 hours or until the oven has completely cooled down.
-Meringue is very sensitive to temperature change and could crack if taken out of the oven while still warm.
+Once baked, do NOT open the oven door and let the meringues rest for at least 2 hours or until the oven has completely cooled down.
+Meringue is very sensitive to temperature changes and could crack if removed from the oven while still warm.

 Looking for more Christmas desserts?